mattjones753/terraform-intro/README.md

 ### 6. Create RDS instance

 Step 6 creates an RDS instance using an `aws_db_instance` resource.
 It will also install the postgres client on the EC2 instance.
 You should be able to see the instance in the AWS console when its done.
-However, at this stage you will not be able to access the RDS instance from the EC2 instance.
+However, at this stage you will not be able to access the RDS instance from the EC2 instance or elsewhere.

 ### 7. Add EC2 instance to same security group as RDS instance
 Step 7 allows us to access the RDS instance from our EC2 instance.
-It will also let us use the EC2 instance as a jump box
+It will also let us use the EC2 instance as a jump box to connect to our RDS instance locally